doganazcol/doganazcol.github.io/index.md

       </li>
     </ul>

-    <p>I also hold an <strong>international patent</strong> with my high school best friend for an electrochemical methanol bioindicator — thanks to Yasar University researchers who let two high-schoolers use their labs :D</p>
+    <p>🤖 I also hold an <strong>international patent</strong> with my high school best friend for an electrochemical methanol bioindicator — thanks to Yasar University researchers who let two high-schoolers use their labs :D</p>
   </div>
 </div>